 Chemistry graduate students who are not on full fellowships are paid on an 11-month basis, typically as Teaching Assistants (TA) for parts of their early years and as Research Assistants (RA) for their remaining years of graduate study.
 Appointments in Chemistry are generally paid at 50% FTE for the nine academic months and 33% FTE in the three summer months.
-FTE means "full-time equivalent", where 1 FTE is one unit of full-time work, typically 40 hours per week.

 The 50% TA/RA duties are not the only expectations for a graduate student throughout their time in our degree program.
 Each graduate student employee is also explicitly a "student," as signified by enrolling in and receiving credit for CHEM 599 and having their tuition and fees covered year-round by their PI's research grant, a fellowship, or other sources.
 The CHEM 599 contribution constitutes the remaining hours per week spent on research, study, and related tasks, beyond the TA/RA effort.
-The department's Ph.D. degree program expects student contributions via year-round research, study, and related tasks independent of paid TA/RA duties.
+The department's Ph.D. degree program expects student contributions via year-round research, study, and associated tasks independent of paid TA/RA duties.